Nurse Anesthesia FAQs

 What certifications do I need?

-ACLS, BCLS, and PALS certifications are required at application and must be maintained throughout the program.
-CCRN is recommended for 2014 entry and will be required for 2015 entry.
+ACLS, BCLS, PALS, and CCRN certifications are required at application and must be maintained throughout the program.

 Can I get critical care nursing experience in a unit other than ICU?